 RingCentral competes with other providers of unified communications as a service platforms such as 8x8 (NYSE:EGHT) or Vonage (NASDAQ:VG), but lately also with Zoom (Nasdaq:ZM) which has started expanding into the space with their Zoom Phone platform.

-As you can see below, RingCentral's revenue growth has been strong over the last two years, growing from quarterly revenue of $352.4 million in Q1 FY2021, to $533.7 million.
+As you can see below, RingCentral's revenue growth has been mediocre over the last two years, growing from $448.5 million in Q4 FY2021 to $571.3 million this quarter.

-This quarter, RingCentral's quarterly revenue was once again up 14.1% year on year.
-But the growth did slow down compared to last quarter, as the revenue increased by just $8.94 million in Q1, compared to $15.7 million in Q4 2022.
-We'd like to see revenue increase by a greater amount each quarter, but a one-off fluctuation is usually not concerning.
+RingCentral's quarterly revenue was only up 8.9% year on year, which might disappoint some shareholders.
+Additionally, its growth did slow down compared to last quarter as the company's revenue increased by just $13.11 million in Q4 compared to $18.86 million in Q3 2023.
+While we'd like to see revenue increase by a greater amount each quarter, a one-off fluctuation is usually not concerning.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-RingCentral's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 69.9% in Q1.
+RingCentral's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 70.2% in Q4.

 Is Now The Time?

-RingCentral's price to sales ratio based on the next twelve months is 1.1x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
-While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.
+RingCentral's price-to-sales ratio based on the next 12 months is 1.2x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
+While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.